 The Griffith Observatory Sky Report

-This is the Griffith Observatory Sky Report through April 26th, 2017.
+This is the Griffith Observatory Sky Report through the period ending February 28th, 2021.
 Here’s what’s happening in the skies of southern California.